+44.2.1.
+The employee should raise the grievance in writing with the Executive Officer (unless the Executive Officer is the subject of the grievance, in which case the grievance must be taken to the Board) and the Executive Officer will make every attempt to resolve the matter promptly.

+44.3.
+Step 2:

-- 44.1 Where an employee (or employees) has a grievance they should pursue the following steps, and may have a representative of the Union, another employee or another person of their choice assisting them. - 44.2 Step 1: - The employee should raise the grievance in writing with the Director (unless the Director is the subject of the grievance, in which case the grievance must be taken to the Board) and the Director will make every attempt to resolve the matter promptly. - 44.3 Step 2: - 44.3.1 If the matter remains unresolved, the employee should request the Director or Principal Solicitor to refer the grievance to the Board, and the employee should provide details of their grievance in writing. - 44.3.2 The Chair of the Board will convene a meeting of the Board within 14 days.
-The Board will attempt to resolve the matter as promptly as possible, in a manner consistent with natural justice principles and which allows all viewpoints to be considered. - 44.3.3 If the grievance involves the conduct or behaviour of a member of the Board, that member will be excluded from the meeting but should be afforded the opportunity to present their point of view. - 44.4 Step 3 - 44.4.1 If the matter remains unresolved the Union in consultation with the employee(s) may lodge a dispute to the Industrial Relations Commission of NSW.
+44.3.1.
+If the matter remains unresolved, the employee should request the Executive Officer or Principal Solicitor to refer the grievance to the Board, and the employee should provide details of their grievance in writing.

+- 44.3.2.
+The Chair of the Board will convene a meeting of the Board within 14 days.
+The Board will attempt to resolve the matter as promptly as possible, in a manner consistent with natural justice principles and which allows all viewpoints to be considered. - 44.3.3.
+If the grievance involves the conduct or behaviour of a member of the Board, that member will be excluded from the meeting but should be afforded the opportunity to present their point of view.

+44.4.
+Step 3

-- 44.5 Where a grievance relates to a change to the existing custom and practice of the Centre, work will continue at the Centre in accordance with existing custom and practice until the grievance process has been exhausted. - 44.6 At any stage of the grievance process the parties may agree to asking an independent person from outside the Centre to play a mediatory role. - 44.7 Nothing in this grievance procedure prevents an employee or employees pursuing a complaint under any relevant state or commonwealth legislation.
+- 44.4.1.
+If the matter remains unresolved the Union in consultation with the employee(s) may lodge a dispute to the Industrial Relations Commission of NSW. - 44.5.
+Where a grievance relates to a change to the existing custom and practice of the Centre, work will continue at the Centre in accordance with existing custom and practice until the grievance process has been exhausted. - 44.6.
+At any stage of the grievance process the parties may agree to asking an independent person from outside the Centre to play a mediatory role. - 44.7 Nothing in this grievance procedure prevents an employee or employees pursuing a complaint under any relevant state or commonwealth legislation.

-45. Counselling and Disciplinary Procedures
+45. Counselling and disciplinary procedures

-- 45.1 Counselling and disciplinary action is aimed at improving the performance of an employee or correcting their behaviour, with a view to maintaining an appropriate standard of service by the Centre.
-A problem solving approach should be adopted rather than a punitive one. - 45.2 The employer will ensure that the principles of natural justice are observed and employed at all stages of the counselling and disciplinary process. - 45.3 Where the Director is satisfied that the employee's performance or behaviour is unsatisfactory, the process set out in their section will be followed and the employee may have a Union representative, a legal advisor, another employee or another person of their choice assist them at all stages. - 45.4 The employee may lodge a grievance (under the Grievance and Dispute Settling Process) about any action or decision taken under this section
+- 45.1.
+Counselling and disciplinary action is aimed at improving the performance of an employee or correcting their behaviour, with a view to maintaining an appropriate standard of service by the Centre.
+A problem solving approach should be adopted rather than a punitive one. - 45.2.
+The employer will ensure that the principles of natural justice are observed and employed at all stages of the counselling and disciplinary process. - 45.3.
+Where the Executive Officer is satisfied that the employee's performance or behaviour is unsatisfactory, the process set out in their section will be followed and the employee may have a Union representative, a legal advisor, another employee or another person of their choice assist them at all stages. - 45.4.
+The employee may lodge a grievance (under the Grievance and Dispute Settling Process) about any action or decision taken under this section

-46. the Counselling and Disciplinary Process
+46. The Counselling and Disciplinary process

-46.1 Step 1: Counselling
+46.1.
+Step 1: Counselling